New Quay: Dylan Thomas

-Thomas had previously visited New Quay in the 1930s and then again in 1942–43 when he and Caitlin had lived a few miles away at Plas Gelli, Talsarn.
-His New Quay pub poem Sooner than you can water milk dates from this period, as does his script for the filming of Cardigan Bay for the final part of Wales - Green Mountain, Black Mountain.
+Thomas had previously visited New Quay in the 1930s, and then again in 1942–3 when he and Caitlin had lived a few miles away at Plas Gelli, Talsarn.
+(Note: Plas Gelli is a Grade II listed building.
+The house was built in the 1680s, with a four-room cross-wing added in the late 18th century.)
+Dylan and Caitlin lived in Plas Gelli with Vera Killick, Evelyn Milton and their mother, Margaret Phillips.
+His New Quay pub poem, "Sooner than you can water milk" dates from this period, as does his script for the filming of Cardigan Bay for the final part of Wales - Green Mountain, Black Mountain.
+The film comes to an end with a panoramic sweep of Cardigan Bay from Pengraig cliff above New Quay, followed by a shot of Carreg Walltog rock on the shore below.

 One of Thomas's patrons was Thomas Scott-Ellis, 8th Baron Howard de Walden, whose summer residence was Plas Llanina, an historic manor house perched on the cliffs at Cei Bach, just a short walk away from Majoda.
 He encouraged Thomas to use the old apple house at the bottom of the manor's walled garden as a quiet place in which to write.
 It would have been an inspirational setting, and one Dylan Thomas scholar has suggested that the stories about Llanina's drowned houses and cemetery are "the literal truth that inspired the imaginative and poetic truth" of Under Milk Wood.
 Another important aspect of that literal truth was the 60 acres of cliff-top between Majoda and New Quay that fell into the sea in the early 1940s.